gregorispielmann/gobarber/README.md

 ## 🧐 About <a name = "about"></a>

-This project was made to be a full stack application including front-end, back-end and mobile and will be used to the [Rocketseat](https://github.com/rocketseat) Gostack 9 certification.
+This project was made to be a full stack application including front-end, back-end and mobile.

 ## 🏁 Getting Started <a name = "getting_started"></a>